MicrosoftDocs/learn/learn-pr/quantum/solve-job-shop-scheduling-optimization-problem/includes/6-minimize-makespan.md

 $$\Rightarrow M_{lb} = 4$$

 Finally, the makespan is upper-bounded by the sequential execution time of all jobs, $3 + 4 + 3 = 10$ in this case.
-The time T should never exceed this upper bound.
-Regardless of whether this is the case or not, you need to include penalties for all time steps up to $T$, or else larger time steps without a penalty will be favored over smaller ones!
+The simulation time $T$ should never exceed this upper bound!
+Regarding the penalty terms, you need to include terms for all time steps up to $T$, or else larger time steps without a penalty will be favored over smaller ones!

 To summarize: